We are passionate about learning and growing.

 The aims within the national curriculum are embedded into our weekly computing lessons and within our wider curriculum.
 Our computing curriculum provides many purposeful opportunities for developing skills and understanding in areas of computer science, information technology and digital literacy.
 The National Curriculum for Computing aims to ensure all pupils:

 At Cloverlea, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use the ‘Switched On: Computing’ scheme, published by Rising Stars, and Twinkl Computing Units as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+Teachers use Kapow, which is a new computing scheme of work, to plan their computing lessons, and make links to other subjects and topics where they can.
 We have a computing suite and two class sets of ipads to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.

 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
 For example, children in Key Stage 1 learn what algorithms are, which leads them to the design stage of programming in Key Stage 2, where they design, write and debug programs, explaining the thinking behind their algorithms.